Tā mātou mahi

 The workforce needed to deliver the Pipeline

-Even when faced with challenging market conditions, an early view of workforce demand and measures of certainty is important for planning, coordination, and scheduling of work.
-It also helps training institutions, the construction sector, and regions to make more informed and careful decisions on workforce and capability investments and in attracting the workforce that will be needed.
+An early view of workforce demand (and measures of forward certainty) is important for planning, coordination, and scheduling of work.
+It also helps training institutions, the construction sector, and regions to make more informed and careful decisions on investments in developing the skills and workforce that will be needed.

-Each quarter we model the workforce required to deliver projects in the Pipeline.
+Each quarter we model the workforce required to deliver the initiatives in the Pipeline.
 Figure 9 illustrates the national workforce demand by occupation group.4

-The workforce numbers presented in the projections, include estimates of both full-time and part time workers needed on projects.5 These workforce projections will continue to change, as new projects are planned across the horizon and this information is submitted to the Pipeline
+The workforce numbers presented in the projections below include estimates of both full-time and part time workers needed for all Pipeline initiatives5 regardless of initiative funding status.
+These workforce projections will continue to change, as new initiatives are planned across the horizon and this information is submitted to the Pipeline.

 Figure 9